 The ShortTube 80 is an 80mm aperture, 400mm focal length (f/5) achromatic refractor.
-It has a two-piece front lens which corrects for a fair degree of false-color-fringing (chromatic aberration).
+It has a two-piece front lens that corrects for a fair degree of false-color-fringing (chromatic aberration).
 However, with such a short focal length, there’s still plenty of false color to be found at high power.
 Bright objects have a blue-violet halo around them.

 My star test indicates that my ST80 had spherical aberration (an error in the curve of the glass) on the order of 1/4th of a wavelength of light.
 This is an almost imperceptible error unless you go looking for it with sensitive star tests, since in practice the chromatic aberration is a more significant problem.
 For a short-focus achromat, it has some nice optics!
 The ST80’s niche as a wide-field refractor need not prevent it from working at high powers.

 If you got an ST80 right out of the box, however, you might find that its images aren’t as good as they ought to be.
-The lens cell is just a couple pieces of plastic.
+The lens cell is just a couple of pieces of plastic.
 The front screws on to hold the glass steady.
-However, the front piece was screwed on much too tight, and as a result it pinches the glass.
-You might not think a little bit of pressure would be a problem, but you’re only allowed to bend by 1/1000th the width of saran wrap–any pinching should be avoided.
-Thankfully this is an easy fix.
+However, the front piece was screwed on much too tight, and as a result, it pinches the glass.
+You might not think a little bit of pressure would be a problem, but you’re only allowed to bend by 1/1000th the width of saran wrap—any pinching should be avoided.
+Thankfully, this is an easy fix.
 Simply take the dew shield off, and unscrew the lens cap slightly so that it is not extremely tight.
 The lenses should just barely rattle around if you shake the scope next to your ear.
 Too much rattle would mean the scope can’t hold collimation (optical alignment), and no rattle at all means it’s being pinched.
 Almost every plastic-lens-cell refractor I have tried this on has improved its images somewhat substantially.

 The lens cell is not collimatable, and at no point has mine been in a state of good collimation.
 It’s not horrible, but I do suspect I’d get somewhat better images (including less noticeable false color) if I did collimate it.
 Collimation can be done, and there are guides online which can describe the process better than I can in the format of this review.